SMAC-Group/course_intro_statistics/slides/chapter4_05.md

 ---

-Now that we covered These set of operations on data using packages from the [`tidyverse`](https://www.tidyverse.org/) collection of `R` packages, try to solve and understand the exercises so that you practice using these functions!
+Now that we have covered all these operations on data using packages from the [`tidyverse`](https://www.tidyverse.org/) collection of `R` packages, let's try to solve and understand the exercises so that you can practice with these functions!

 # <div style="text-align:center"><img src="cleaning_data.png" alt=" " width="40%">